 |Complex user interface||You can change form layouts, move any field within a form, create new form sections where you want them on screen.
 You can also expand frequently used areas of forms and collapse less frequently used areas.
 Users can see different forms per role that work off the same set of data but are tailored to that role’s daily needs.
 For example, quick data entry for field based staff versus detailed data entry for office based staff.|

 |Inability to create custom fields||As your business changes or you need to store new information about your prospects, create new text fields, date fields, number fields, lookup fields and many more field types, to ensure you store all your prospecting data in a single system.|

 |Users running manual calculations||Simple calculations to complex calculations including prospect scoring, fields that “rollup” data from other related records such as calculating the number of phone calls or appointments, and the ability to run workflows to automatically process calculations across the system and calculate fields in bulk.|

 |Users having to repeat data||Populate field contents based on the values of other fields in the system, for example, fill in a probability rating based on the stage a prospect is up to.
 Save time for users and improve data quality for your reports by pre-populating prospect fields.|

-A business solution like Microsoft Dynamics CRM transforms your prospecting database into one which helps you to achieve your desired business growth.
+A business solution like Microsoft Dynamics 365 Sales transforms your prospecting database into one which helps you to achieve your desired growth.
 Whether you have a specialist supplier system, another CRM system or are managing your prospecting process using spreadsheets, if you’re experiencing some of the above issues, it’s worth reviewing whether your current systems are hindering your business growth.

 Make sure there are no blockages within the prospecting pipeline in your business by using the right tools for you and your team to manage this process.